 The American Collegiate Horsemen’s Association is the national organization that represents WVU CHA and other chapters alike from universities and junior colleges across the country.
 Check out their website!National ACHA site

 Crystal Smith leads the WVU Equine Studies minor and manages the horse unit at the J.W.
 Ruby Research Farm in Reedsville, WV.
-She has been advising our local chapter since 2011 and was recently co-advised the American Collegiate Horsemen's Association as well.
+She has been advising our local chapter since 2011 and is a national advisor for the American Collegiate Horsemen's Association as well.